zcathk/ESO-trade-mon/README.md

 # ESO-trade-mon
 Purpose: Search for latest price drop on specified items.
 So user can get the item with wishful price on time.

 Scenario: Certain items are popular and price remain high.
 Occasionally discounted sales would appeared but it would be gone very soon.

 How it work: Run this tool to search for several targeted items and send you email when any sales shows up and alert you soon enough before it's gone.

 ## Installation
-To use this script, you need to have Python 3.x installed on your system.
-You can download the latest version of Python from the official website: "https://www.python.org/downloads/"
+To use this script, Python 3.x is needed to be installed on the system.
+It can be download the latest version of Python from the official website: "https://www.python.org/downloads/"

 Also, install chrome,selenium and webdriver-manager.
 This example setup on Linux Ubuntu with
 1. Chrome - DEB Apps v139.0 Ref.: https://pkgs.org/download/google-chrome-stable